Interested in Becoming a Medical Toxicologist?

 Medical Student Member:

 Medical students enrolled in a medical school are eligible to become Medical Student Members.
 These members shall enjoy all of the privileges of membership except that they shall not have the right to vote, hold office or become Fellows.
 Medical student membership will be limited by the duration of the individual's training program.
-There is no membership fee for medical students.
-An online subscripton to the Journal of Medical Toxicology (JMT) is included.
+An online subscription to the Journal of Medical Toxicology (JMT) is included.

 Physicians who are currently enrolled in a training program in any medical specialty are eligible to become Resident Members.
 Resident members shall pay reduced dues and enjoy all of the privileges of membership except that they shall not have the right to vote, hold office or become Fellows.
 Resident membership will be limited by the duration of the individual's training program.
 An online subscription to the Journal of Medical Toxicology (JMT) is included.